NclRSE-Training/Version-Control-Git-Teaching-Notes/episode4_ex2.md

   </summary>

   <ol>
-<li>Would only create a commit if files have already been staged.
+    <li>Would only create a commit if files have already been staged.</li>
-<li>Would try to create a new repository.
+    <li>Would try to create a new repository.</li>
-<li>Is correct: first add the file to the staging area, then commit.
+    <li>Is correct: first add the file to the staging area, then commit.</li>
-<li>Would try to commit a file “my recent changes” with the message myfile.txt.
+    <li>Would try to commit a file “my recent changes” with the message myfile.txt.</li>
   </ol>

   </details>